 Studies have established average ages at which specific milestones are reached, as well as ranges of normality.
-In a normal child, progress within the different domains varies, as in the toddler who walks late but speaks in sentences early (see Table: Developmental Milestones* ).
+In a normal child, progress within the different domains varies, as in the toddler who walks late but speaks in sentences early (see table Developmental Milestones Developmental Milestones* ).

 Environmental influences, ranging from nutrition to stimulation and from the impact of disease to the effects of psychologic factors, interact with genetic factors to determine the pace and pattern of development.

-Children typically begin to walk at 12 mo, can climb stairs holding on at 18 mo, and run well at 2 yr, but the age at which these milestones are achieved by normal children varies widely.
+Children typically begin to walk at 12 months, can climb stairs holding on at 18 months, and run well at 2 years, but the age at which these milestones are achieved by normal children varies widely.
 Motor development cannot be significantly accelerated by applying increased stimulation.

-Even before age 18 mo, children can listen to and understand a story being read to them.
+Even before age 18 months, children can listen to and understand a story being read to them.
 By age 5, children are able to recite the alphabet and to recognize simple words in print.
 These skills are all fundamental to learning how to read simple words, phrases, and sentences.
 Depending on exposure to books and natural abilities, most children begin to read by age 6 or 7.
 These milestones are highly variable.